 I don’t mean to suggest that therapy should be torture.
 Not every discussion will provoke pain.
 But if you just want to be supported, I suggest you find a better friend.
 Use therapy for growth and learning.
 It’s a better investment of your time.

 7. Results Matter Most: In the end, results in a matter.
 Don’t accept stagnation, excuses, and lack of progress.
-If you are showing up, doing your part, and following direction…you should experience real results.
+If you are showing up, doing your part, and following directions…you should experience real results.
 You should see change.
 You should feel better, behave better, and have better relationships based on the focus of treatment.
 If investing in your child’s growth and improvement, the same rules apply.